Beta Read & Sensitivity Read Services from SRD Editing Services in Orlando, Florida

 Target your Beta Readers

-Editors at SRD Editing Services are not the ideal beta readers for every book.
-If we do not meet the description of your target audience, we’ll try to help you find beta readers who do.
+Although she is an experienced editor, Cortni Merritt at SRD Editing Services may not be the ideal beta readers for every book.
+If Cortni is not a member of your target audience, she’ll try to help you find beta readers who do.

 Genres Available for Beta Reader Services